2006–07 Seattle SuperSonics season

 The 2006–07 Seattle SuperSonics season was the 40th season of the Seattle SuperSonics in the National Basketball Association (NBA).
-The team finished in 14th place in the Western Conference with a 31–51 record and couldn't reach the playoffs for a second consecutive season.
+The team finished in 14th place in the Western Conference with a 31–51 record and could not reach the playoffs for a second consecutive season.

-Ray Allen was selected to play in the 2007 NBA All-Star Game, but couldn't participate due to season-ending surgeries on both ankles.
+Ray Allen was selected to play in the 2007 NBA All-Star Game, but could not participate due to season-ending surgeries on both ankles.
 Following the season, he was traded to the Boston Celtics and Rashard Lewis was dealt to the Orlando Magic.